-Resolution of the Casamero Lake Chapter
+Resolution of the Casamero Lake Chapter Of Navajo Nation

-Federal Legislation to Restore Certain BLM and PLO-2198 Lands to Navalo Tribal Trust Approving and Supporting the Navajo Nation's Work and Effort on Of Navajo Nation
+Approving and Supporting the Navalo Nation's Work and Effort on Federal Legislation to Restore Certain BLM and PLO-2198 Lands to Navalo Tribal Trust

-(1) Pursuant to 26 N.N.C. & 3(A) (2005) and 11 N.N.C. & 10(A), the Casamero Lake Chapter is a recognized local government entity of the Navajo Nation established and duly certified by the Navajo Nation Council to exercise certain local governing powers, to review and support activities benefiting the Chapter community and to make recommendations to the Navajo Nation and/or federal, state, and local agencies for the benefit of the Chapter; (2) Pursuant to 2 N.N.C. & 861 et seq., the Eastern Navajo Land Commission was established for the purpose of coordinating efforts of resolving land-related issues with federal, state, county, and other local authorities and: private interest throughout the Eastern Navajo Agency; and local agencies for consideration and/or approval; and of coordinating efforts of resolving land-related issues with Federal, State, County and other local authorities and private interest throughout the Eastern Navajo Agency; and authorized by N.N.C.
-4001 and 4028(a) to review and promote matters that effect the local community and to ensure appropriate recommendations are made to the Navajo Nation, Federal, State, County and

-Pursuant to the Federal Indian Land Consolidation Act of 1984, 25 USC § 2001 et seq., and Navajo Land Consolidation Plan approved by Resolution CMY-23-88, the Navajo Nation has made efforts and intends to continue work toward consolidating lands within the main part of the Eastern Navajo Agency area and
+- (1) Pursuant to 26 N.N.C. & 3(A) (2005) and 11 N.N.C. & 10(A), the Casamero Lake Chapter is a recognized local government entity of the Navajo Nation established and duly certified by the Navajo Nation Council to exercise certain local governing powers, to review and support activities benefiting the Chapter community and to make recommendations to the Navajo Nation and/or federal, state, and local agencies for the benefit of the Chapter: and - (2) Pursuant to 2 N.N.C. & 861 et seq., the Eastern Navajo Land Commission was established for the purpose of coordinating efforts of resolving land-related issues with federal, state, county, and other local authorities and private interest throughout the Eastern Navajo Agency; and - (3) Pursuant to the Federal Indian Land Consolidation Act of 1984, 25 U.S.C. & 2201 et seq., and Navajo Land Consolidation Plan approved by Resolution CMY-23-88, the Navajo Nation has made efforts and intends to continue work toward consolidating lands within the main part of the Eastern Navajo Agency area and the satellite reservation of Alamo, Ramah; and Tohajillee; and - (4) The Chapter is cognizant of the numerous problems created by the differing land statuses in the Eastern Navajo Agency, such as for programmatic human services, law and range enforcement, land use Right-of-Way approval, and much needed other land use approvals; and - (5) The Chapter strongly encourages the Eastern Navajo Land Commission, the Navajo Land Department, and appropriate Navajo Nation.
+Council standing committees to work towards the goals set forth in the land consolidation plan; and - (6) The Chapter Is informed about the potential land exchange known as the "Navajo Exchange Land Initiative", or "NELL", Involving conversion of BLM and Public Land Order 2198 Into Tribat Trust status.
+As some of these land types are situated within the Chapter area, the Chapter is very supportive of NELI and thereby request federal authorities to act favorably of the exchange.